 The main causes of hair breakage are typically dry hair and frequent manipulation, but there any different causes.
 Structurally, our hair cuticle is made of overlapping 'scales' which help keep your hair strand together.
 In healthy, undamaged hair, these scales are intact, however breakage can occur when these scales are damaged or fall apart.

 A common complaint we hear is about hair not growing.
 In most cases, it is growing, it's just breaking as fast as it grows.
 This has also played a part in adding to the myth that afro hair doesn't grow.
 However, breakage is the culprit of the myth that afro hair doesn't grow.
 Afro hair grows just like other hair types but if the rate of breakage is faster than the rate of growth, then you'll struggle to retain length.

 Want to stop your afro hair breaking?
-Let's start with some common causes and treatments.
+Watch our latest YouTube video (below) or carry on reading to discover some common causes and treatments.

 Dry hair is prone to breakage and damage, and can be caused by multiple factors.

 When it comes to Afro and curly hair, the twists and turns make it harder for sebum (the natural oils your scalp produces) to travel down the hair strand.
 This means afro and curly hair is dryer than other types.

 You can combat dryness by using the LOC and LCO methods, which involve the layering of products.
 Both are acronyms where:

 L = liquid O = oil and C = cream

 Our Moisture Surge Set contains products for all three steps — Sheen natural moisturising spray (liquid), Seal (hair oil) and Smooth (moisturising cream) and stops afro hair breaking.